Grow Bigger Better Celery With These Companion Plants

 5 different images of "companion planting for celery" from Pinterest:

-• Image 1: Celery and tomatoes.
+- Image 1: Celery and tomatoes.
 These two plants have similar needs for sun and water, and they can help each other out by attracting pollinators and repelling pests.
-Image of Celery and tomatoes companion planting

-• Image 2: Celery and beans.
+- Image 2: Celery and beans.
 Beans fix nitrogen in the soil, which is beneficial for celery.
 Additionally, the beans' taller growth habit can help to shade the celery from the sun, which can help to prevent it from bolting.
-Image of Celery and beans companion planting

-• Image 3: Celery and carrots.
+- Image 3: Celery and carrots.
 Carrots and celery can be planted together because they have different root systems.
 Carrots have a taproot, while celery has a fibrous root system.
 This means that they won't compete for resources and can actually help each other out by improving the drainage of the soil.
-Image of Celery and carrots companion planting

-• Image 4: Celery and lettuce.
+- Image 4: Celery and lettuce.
 Lettuce and celery are both cool-season crops that can be planted together.
 They also have similar water and nutrient requirements.
-Image of Celery and lettuce companion planting

-• Image 5: Celery and chives.
+- Image 5: Celery and chives.
 Chives are a great companion plant for celery because they help to repel pests.
 Additionally, the chives' flowers can attract pollinators, which can help to improve the yield of the celery.
-Image of Celery and chives companion planting

 Post a Comment for "Grow Bigger Better Celery With These Companion Plants"